Getting your Trinity Audio player ready... |

 How Many Top Schools Accept SAT Superscores?

-For example, most of the top 5 schools — Princeton, MIT, Harvard, Stanford, Yale — superscore the SAT in some fashion.
-I say “in some fashion” because their exact superscoring policies vary somewhat.
+For example, all of the top 5 schools — Princeton, MIT, Harvard, Stanford, and Yale — superscore the SAT.

-Even Harvard, which states outright that it does not create superscores, says that the evaluation of SAT scores includes “noting the highest test scores in each section across test dates.”
-Of course, admissions officers are probably also “noting” your lowest scores.
-So again, your decision about which test dates to submit scores from will be an important one.
+Harvard “technically” superscores without fully stating it.
+Harvard states outright that it does not create superscores, and, in addition, says that its evaluation of SAT scores includes “noting the highest test scores in each section across test dates.”
+Of course, admissions officers are probably also “noting” your lowest scores!
+So again, your decision about which test dates to submit scores from is an important one.

-That said, it’s worth pointing out that in both of these cases, your highest section scores will be of note to the college admissions office.
-And the other schools in the top 5 — Princeton, MIT, and Stanford — all superscore.
+That said, it’s worth pointing out that for Princeton and Harvard, your highest section scores will be of note to the college admissions office.
+And the other schools in the top 5 — MIT, Stanford, and Yale — all superscore.

 Which Schools Superscore SATs in the Top 25?

 As we just learned, even schools that look at your highest section scores don’t all superscore in the same way.
-So, although the overwhelming majority of schools in the top 25 superscore, it’s really important that you research their exact policies on a case-by-case basis.
+So, although the overwhelming majority of schools in the top 25 superscore, it’s important that you research their exact policies on a school-by-school basis.

-Of course, if you have questions about the superscoring policies you find on a school’s website or you can’t find the information you need, don’t hesitate to contact the college admissions office by phone or email to get answers.
+Of course, if you have questions about the superscoring policies you find on a school website or can’t find the information you need, don’t hesitate to contact the college admissions office by phone or email to get answers.

 Remember, there is no universal rule about whether top schools superscore or how they superscore.
 Furthermore, many schools have different policies for the SAT and ACT.
 Some colleges that superscore the SAT do not superscore the ACT.
 Others superscore both (or neither).